evmaus/breaking-binaries/Basics/lab1-stacksmashing/Lab1.md

 ### Step 1: Crashing a Program

-Take a look at hello.cc.
+Take a look at 'hello.cc'.
 This is a simple program that greets the user given a command line argument.
 We'll be using variations of it throughout this lab.

 Try compiling hello.cc and running it.
 We'll go into the meaning of each of the parameters in the Mitigations labs, but for now just know that they're necessary for the attack we want to do.